Skip to main content

 Responsible authorities

-• Lithuania’s Ministry of Transport and Communications (Susisiekimo ministerija) is responsible for state policy in the area of broadband development, coordination and control of its implementation, especially in areas where this infrastructure is not available or there is no competition in providing broadband services.
-The departments directly involved are the Information Society Policy Department that helps to formulate state policy in the area of broadband infrastructure development and to coordinate and control its implementation, and the Budget and State Property Management Department responsible for strategic planning, funding issues and general management tasks.
+• Lithuania’s Ministry of Transport and Communications (Susisiekimo ministerija) is responsible for state policy in the area of broadband development, coordination and control of its implementation - especially in areas where this infrastructure is not available or there is no competition in providing broadband services.
 The Ministry acts as the national Broadband Competence Office.

 • The Information Society Development Committee (Informacinės visuomenės plėtros komitetas) under the Ministry of Transport and Communications is participating in the process of shaping state policy in the development of information and communications technologies in Lithuania and coordinating its implementation.